Graveflo/BDO_Enhancement_Tool/README.md

 stack levels on equipment they are trying to enhance, that if they would fail they are still gaining the value of building a fail stack for items that require more fail stacks to be efficient.
-The reason this is not taken into account in the previous section is because fail stack prices increase exponentially.
+The reason this is not considered in the previous section is because fail stack prices increase exponentially.
 From my experience it is hard to determine when the potential value of gaining fail stacks outweighs the cost and hassle of repairing gear.